Loan Amortization Calculator

 What Is Loan Amortization?

-Amortization is the systematic repayment of a loan through scheduled, equal payments over a fixed period.
-With a fully amortizing loan, every payment covers both interest and principal, and the loan balance reaches exactly zero on the last payment date.
+Amortization — from the Latin amortire, meaning "to kill off" — is the systematic repayment of a debt through a series of fixed, scheduled payments.
+With a fully amortizing loan, every payment covers both the accrued interest and a slice of the principal, and the loan balance reaches exactly zero on the final payment date.
+Nothing is left over; nothing is owed.

 The Amortization Formula

-The monthly payment for a fixed-rate loan is calculated as:
+The monthly payment for a fixed-rate, fully amortizing loan is:

 - M = monthly payment